Hemanthkumar2165/CloudVandana/README.md

 Write a main method to:
 a.
 Create at least 3 Employee objects.
 b.
 Store them in a list.
 c.
 Display their details.

-d.
-Create a simple to-do list using JavaScript and the DOM.
+4. Create a simple to-do list using JavaScript and the DOM.
 • Allow users to add new tasks.
 • Display tasks in a list.
 • Provide a button to remove each task.